 Composite honeycomb sandwich skin panels, some more than one inch thick, were fastened to the underlying titanium framework and easily removed for maintenance or replacement.
 These were applied to areas that typically experienced 400 to 750 °F during high-speed cruise.
 Design and Development of the Blackbird: Challenges and Lessons Learned - NASA.gov

-Each Lockheed SR-71 Blackbird tag is a one-of-a-kind memento.
+Each Lockheed SR-71 Blackbird PlaneTag is a one-of-a-kind memento.
 They are cut out of the honeycomb sandwich skin panels which had been fastened to the titanium framework.
 Each one is unique, and most are varying shades and textures, with imperfections and all.

 The PlaneTags™ made from 61-7967 are a special limited edition and are numbered up to 2,250.
-They come with a sturdy metal loop which can be attached to keys or luggage, or displayed on the accompanying attached card.
+They come with a sturdy metal loop that can be attached to keys or luggage, or displayed on the accompanying attached card.
 They make a perfect gift for avgeeks, pilots or airplane enthusiasts.
 Whether purchased for a personal collection or given as a gift, this piece of aviation history is truly one of a kind and something to cherish and be passed down to the next generation.